 Fats & FiberFats, such as butter and oils, liquefy, and eventually start to smoke when they get too hot.
 The fibers in vegetables and fruits soften and break down, which is why a cooked carrot is softer than a raw one.

 Other ChangesCooking can affect the color of foods, too.
-Green vegetables first brighten when cooked, but they eventually take on a drab olive hue if they're cooked for too long.
+Green vegetables (like green beans) first brighten when cooked, but they eventually take on a drab olive hue if they're cooked for too long.

 Next: Read about Heat Transfer, which is all about the various ways of getting foods hot.